-Preliminary findings show that the main use of gypsum in Tanzania is for the road construction and cement production.
-The gypsum produced in Makanya Ward has been transported to cement plant (Tanga Cement PLC) in Tanga Region.
-The company is regarded as the potential customer of gypsum extracted in this area.
+Gypsum is used for road construction and cement production.
+The gypsum produced in Makanya Ward has been transported to a cement plant (Tanga Cement PLC) in the Tanga Region.
+The company is regarded as the main customer of gypsum extracted in this area.
 Tanga Cement PLC is a producer of Simba Cement brands in Tanzania and by 2010, the company was using about 160 Tons of gypsum every day.

-By focusing on the local perspective (local development), corporate social responsibility (CSR) and economics, we will raise key questions such as:
+By focusing on the local perspective (local development), corporate social responsibility (CSR) and economics, this summer school will raise key questions such as:

-How does the added value looks like in each of the steps of the (Global) value chain
+> What does the added value look like in each of the steps of the (Global) value chain?

-In which way are governments involved with activities in the (Global) Value Chain (they are part of the institutional environment)
+> In which way are governments involved with activities in the (Global) Value Chain?

-Are the local people communities based in Makanya Ward benefiting from the revenue generated?
+> Are the local people communities benefiting from the revenue generated?

 Dr. Bartjan Pennink, Faculty of Economics and Business, University of Groningen